meanguppy/react-native-popover-reanimated/README.md

 ---

-The `renderContent` callback also provides a `closeDropdown` method as a parameter that can be used to trigger a close from within the popover content itself:
+The `renderContent` callback also provides a `closePopover` method as a parameter that can be used to trigger a close from within the popover content itself:

 ```js
   const renderContent = useCallback((closePopover) => (